 Thank you for visiting our Instrumental Ensembles page!
 We're very proud of our student musicians, our outstanding faculty, and the multitude of high quality, rewarding musical opportunities we are able to provide.
-All ensembles are open to all students, and our rates of participation (over 10 percent of the total student body) and retention throughout one's eight semesters (just over 90%) are very high.
+All ensembles are open to all students, and our rates of participation (over 10 percent of the total student body) and retention throughout one's eight semesters (nearly 90%) are very high.
 We invite you to surf further into our site and read about our ensembles:

-"Percussion at Juniata" - our concert percussion course, and its breakout groups - World Percussion, Keyboard Percussion Choir, performign with a wind band or orchestra, and our innovative PVC pipe/steel drum group, "Steely Pan and the Pretty Vicious Collegians."
+"Percussion at Juniata" - our concert percussion course, and its breakout groups - World Percussion, Keyboard Percussion Choir, performing with a wind band or orchestra, and our innovative PVC pipe/steel drum group, "Steely Pan and the Pretty Vicious Collegians."

 SCHOLARSHIPS/HONORS: We highly recommend that prospective instrumental musicians apply for Juniata's ARTS FELLOWSHIP program!

 - Read the History of Instrumental Music at Juniata

 - Plans for the Fall 2010 ‘75th Anniversary of JC Bands’